 When you create a document or presentation, follow the tips below to make it more readable by everyone, including people with disabilities.

 Include alt text

-Include alternative text for images, drawings, and other graphics.
-Otherwise, screen reader users just hear "image."
-Some images automatically include alt text, so it's a good idea to verify that this automatic alt text is what you want.
+Always provide alt text for any visual data if there are no other text annotations.
+Some images automatically include alt text.
+It's a good idea to verify that the automatic alt text is correct.

 Add or edit alt text